EveryOneIsGross/scratchTHOUGHTS/tetheringNN.md

-Here is a plain language explanation of the key ideas:

-The proposed neural network architecture has tether nodes in each layer that can connect within and between models.
+DTNN architecture has tether nodes in each layer that can connect within and between models.

 1. Tethering Function with Layers